browserengineering/book/book/visual-effects.md

 # Draw commands that should not be clipped.
 ```

-If you've noticed that `restore` is used for both saving state and
+You might notice the similarity between `save`/`restore` and the
+`saveLayer`/`restore` operations created by `SaveLayer`.
+That's
-pushing surfaces, that's because Skia has a combined stack of surfaces
+because Skia has a combined stack of surfaces and canvas states.
-and canvas states.
-Unlike `saveLayer`, however, `save` never creates a
+Unlike `saveLayer`, however, `save` never creates a new surface;
-new surface.
+it just changes the canvas state to change how commands are executed,
+in this case to clip those commands to a rounded rectangle.

 Let's wrap this pattern into a `ClipRRect` drawing command, which like
 `SaveLayer` takes a list of subcommands and a `should_clip` parameter